 Lastly, please remember that although using alcohol on surfaces keeps your household safe and healthy, the internal usage – that is drinking the liquor – doesn’t affect the virus at all.

 Gloves are another item in your first aid kit that will be useful while out and about.
 Always keep a pair of disposable nitrile gloves with you to make sure you don’t bring the coronavirus home.
 The only rule here is to get rid of the gloves before coming back home or before using any item that would be taken home, such as a smartphone.
+To be safe, bring several pairs of disposable nitrile gloves whenever you go out so you have something to change into after taking off the pair you’re using.

 No surprises here; you don’t need anything extraordinary.
 Buy a few more bottles of soap and make sure you have basic hygiene necessities, such as tampons, in case you might not be able to go out because of the infection.